Pub Business Plan Template

 Website

 We will build our website using Wix as it is user-friendly and suitable for our needs as a local pub.
 The design will include features for online reservations, menu displays, and an events calendar.
-This option will allow us to maintain a professional online presence without the need for extensive technical expertise.
+This option lets us keep a professional online presence without the need for extensive technical expertise.

 Marketing Details

-Our marketing strategy will incorporate both digital and social media channels.
-We will use Semrush for SEO to enhance our online visibility and implement HubSpot for our email marketing campaigns to engage with our customers regularly.
+Our marketing strategy will use both digital and social media channels.
+We will use Semrush for SEO to improve our online visibility and run HubSpot for our email marketing campaigns to stay in regular contact with our customers.

-Additionally, we will focus on TikTok ads to target younger demographics, promoting special events and new menu items to enhance our reach and engagement within the community.
+We will also focus on TikTok ads to reach younger demographics, promoting special events and new menu items to widen our reach and engagement within the community.

 Industry Trends

-We will stay informed on industry trends, including the rise in demand for sustainable practices, increasing popularity of create beverages, and the growing interest in experiential dining.
-Investing in technology that streamlines operations and enhances customer engagement will be essential for our long-term success.
+We will stay informed on industry trends, including the rise in demand for sustainable practices, the growing popularity of craft beverages, and the increasing interest in experiential dining.
+Investing in technology that simplifies operations and improves customer engagement will be essential for our long-term success.
+A neighborhood wine list can also widen the daytime crowd, and a wine bar business plan template covers the sourcing and glass-pour pricing that make that work.

 Competitor Information